Rachel Plotnick

 Biography

-My research and teaching focus on information, communication and media technologies from an historical and critical/cultural perspective.
-Specifically, my research agenda examines human-machine relations, particularly as they relate to interfaces (like buttons, keys, and screens).
-I investigates how these surfaces play a role in the technological and social aspects of daily life.
+My research and teaching focus on information, communication, and media technologies from an historical and critical/cultural perspective.
+Specifically, my research agenda examines how technologies participate in practices and experiences of everyday life – with a special interest in interfaces (like buttons, keys, and screens), wearables, and body-technology relationships.

-Additionally, my research is featured in Technology and Culture, New Media and Society, the Journal of the American Society for Information Science and Technology (JASIST), Media, Culture and Society and others.
+You can also find my work in Technology and Culture, New Media and Society, the Journal of the American Society for Information Science and Technology (JASIST), Media, Culture and Society and others.